dorchard/dataflow-effects-as-grades/README.md

+(by Andrej Ivaskovic, Alan Mycroft (University of Cambridge) and Dominic Orchard (University of Kent)).

 This code is best for interacting with via `ghci`, i.e., this is not a standalone application, but rather an explanation of and idea about graded monads, effects, and dataflow.